indiu6/graphql-apollo-movie-api/README.md

-# Wrapping a REST API with GraphQL
+# Wrapping a REST API with GraphQL using Apollo Server

 This is used for https://github.com/indiu6/graphql-apollo-react-movie